-A screening-level hazard assessment using EPI Suite v4.11 (US EPA, 2012a) did not identify 2-methyltetrahydrofuran-3-one as possibly persistent or bioaccumulative based on its structure and physical-chemical properties.
-This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative as defined in the Criteria Document (Api et al., 2015).
+A screening-level hazard assessment using EPI Suite v4.11 (US EPA, 2012a) identified 2-acetylthiophene as possibly being persistent or bioaccumulative based on its structure and physical-chemical properties.
+This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative as defined in the Criteria Document (Api, 2015).
 As noted in the Criteria Document, the screening criteria applied are the same as those used in the EU for REACH (ECHA, 2017a).
-For persistence, if the EPI Suite model BIOWIN 3 predicts a value < 2.2 and either BIOWIN 2 or BIOWIN 6 predicts a value < 0.5, then the material is considered potentially persistent.
+For persistence, if the EPI Suite model BIOWIN 3 predicts a value < 2.2and either BIOWIN 2 or BIOWIN 6 predicts a value < 0.5, then the material is considered potentially persistent.
 A material would be considered potentially bioaccumulative if the EPI Suite model BCFBAF predicts a fish BCF ≥2000 L/kg.
 Ecotoxicity is determined in the above screening-level risk assessment.
 If, based on these model outputs (Step 1), additional assessment is required, a WoE-based review is then performed (Step 2).
 This review considers available data on the material's physical-chemical properties, environmental fate (e.g., OECD Guideline biodegradation studies or die-away studies), fish bioaccumulation, and higher-tier model outputs (e.g., US EPA's BIOWIN and BCFBAF found in EPI Suite v4.11).